“Well, it seemed like a good idea at the time.”

 We won’t set you in temporary dentures that can easily break or some other version of false teeth for weeks.
 Nope.
 Your final set is in your mouth within a short, twenty-four-hour period from surgery.

-We have more good news about our implants.
+We have more good news about our full mouth dental implants.
 That liquid diet that comes with dentures?
 Mmm-mm.
 None of that.
 You are not stuck slurping protein shakes and soup.
 You can begin eating real food immediately, as long as it’s soft.

 Due to the impeccable fit of our implants, you can expect them to be stable and long-lasting.
 That’s another win for you.